 By taking glutamine post-workout, you also help increase the production of natural HGH or human growth hormone within the body.
 This is a great advantage because higher levels of HGH results in an increase in muscle tissue, a decrease in body fat, and an increase in metabolic activity within our body.

 When this happens, insulin levels will be suppressed, which means less sugar will be used up.
 This is a huge advantage for anyone who is diabetic, as maintaining high sugar levels within the bloodstream is important for daily functions.
 If you are diabetic and have low blood sugar, many issues can come about.
-Glutamine is a great supplement for any person suffering from insulin sensitivity or has complications maintaining blood sugar levels on a regular basis, or diabetes.
+Glutamine is a great supplement for any person suffering from insulin sensitivity or has complications maintaining blood sugar levels on a regular basis.

 How Much Glutamine Should I Take?